Skip to main content

 The first step is to write out the vision for HR and ensure it aligns with the business strategy, direction, and vision.

 The benefit of doing this is to create buy-in from the key stakeholders and decision-makers on your leadership team.
-List out your key needs and the reason why.
+List out your key needs and the reason why to align everyone on what the organization's HR software requirements are.

 Align your direction and vision